 Rise in COVID-19 hospitalizations straining medical resources in Cameron County

-On Tuesday during a press conference, Cameron County Judge Eddie Trevino Jr. said about 200 nurses from around the country went sent with the last several days after a request for health care workers last week.
+On Tuesday during a press conference, Cameron County Judge Eddie Trevino Jr. said about 200 nurses from around the country were sent within the last several days after a request for health care workers last week.

 After the county judge explained staffing is a temporary move to address a shortage of resources, Dr. James Castillo, the Cameron County health authority, reminds the public staffing alone won’t stop the surge in coronavirus cases from getting worse.